Lapsing permit – Family reunification or asylum (the Immigration Service)

 - are otherwise not included in the Civil Registration System (CPR)

-If you are outside Denmark and wish to apply for your residence permit not be considered as lapsed, you must submit your application before returning to Denmark.
+If you are outside Denmark and wish to apply for your residence permit not to be considered as lapsed, you must submit your application before returning to Denmark.

+You can also print out and submit the application form.
 You can fill in the application form in Word format on your computer before printing it out.
 The application form is also available as a PDF file that can be printed out and filled in by hand.

 You must attach: